GSA-TTS/identity-dev-docs/_pages/oidc.md

 ## Certificates

 login.gov's public key, used to verify signed JWTs (such as the `id_token`), is available in [JWK](https://tools.ietf.org/html/rfc7517) format at the `/api/openid_connect/certs` endpoint.
-For example, the URL in the agency integration environment is: [https://idp.int.login.gov/api/openid_connect/certs](https://idp.int.login.gov/api/openid_connect/certs)
+For example, the URL in the agency integration environment is at [https://idp.int.login.gov/api/openid_connect/certs](https://idp.int.login.gov/api/openid_connect/certs)

 ## Logout